typicode/katon/README.md

 katon supports any server: __Node, Ruby, Python, Go, Java, PHP, ...__ that can be started with a command-line and runs on __OS X__.

-Linux and Windows users, see [minihost](https://github.com/typicode/minihost) as a lightweight alternative.
+Linux and Windows users, see [minihost](https://github.com/typicode/minihost).

 ## Install